Meeting

 public var sortableMeetingType: SortableMeetingType { get }

-• The start time, in local meeting timezone, as a military-style integer (HHMM).
+• The start time, in the meeting’s local timezone, as a military-style integer (HHMM).

 Declaration